OpenGene/fastp/README.md

 The sequence distribution of trimmed adapters can be found at the HTML/JSON reports.

 # per read cutting by quality score
 `fastp` supports per read sliding window cutting by evaluating the mean quality scores in the sliding window.
-From v0.19.6, `fastp` supports 3 different operations, and you enable one or all of them:
+From `v0.19.6`, `fastp` supports 3 different operations, and you enable one or all of them:
-* `-5, --cut_by_quality5`              move a sliding window from front (5') to tail, drop the bases in the window if its mean quality is below cut_mean_quality, stop otherwise.
+* `-5, --cut_front`             move a sliding window from front (5') to tail, drop the bases in the window if its mean quality is below cut_mean_quality, stop otherwise.
 Default is disabled.
 The leading N bases are also trimmed.
+Use `cut_front_window_size` to set the widnow size, and `cut_front_mean_quality` to set the mean quality threshold.
+If the window size is 1, this is similar as the Trimmomatic `LEADING` method.
-* `-3, --cut_by_quality3`              move a sliding window from tail (3') to front, drop the bases in the window if its mean quality is below cut_mean_quality, stop otherwise.
+* `-3, --cut_tail`              move a sliding window from tail (3') to front, drop the bases in the window if its mean quality is below cut_mean_quality, stop otherwise.
 Default is disabled.
 The trailing N bases are also trimmed.
+Use `cut_tail_window_size` to set the widnow size, and `cut_tail_mean_quality` to set the mean quality threshold.
+If the window size is 1, this is similar as the Trimmomatic `TRAILING` method.
-* `--cut_by_quality_aggressive`        move a sliding window from front to tail, if meet one window with mean quality below cut_mean_quality, drop the bases in this window and the rest, and stop.
+* `-r, --cut_right`             move a sliding window from front to tail, if meet one window with mean quality < threshold, drop the bases in the window and the right part, and then stop.
+Use `cut_right_window_size` to set the widnow size, and `cut_right_mean_quality` to set the mean quality threshold.
 This is similar as the Trimmomatic `SLIDINGWINDOW` method.

-***WARNING: all these three operations will interfere deduplication for SE data, and `--cut_by_quality5` will also interfere deduplication for PE data.
+***WARNING: all these three operations will interfere deduplication for SE data, and `--cut_front` or `--cut_right` may also interfere deduplication for PE data.
 The deduplication algorithms rely on the exact matchment of coordination regions of the grouped reads/pairs.***

-If `--cut_by_quality_aggressive` is enabled, then there is no need to enable `--cut_by_quality3`, since the former is more aggressive.
-If `--cut_by_quality_aggressive` is enabled together with `--cut_by_quality5`, `--cut_by_quality5` will be performed first before `--cut_by_quality_aggressive` to avoid dropping whole reads due to the low quality starting bases.
+If `--cut_right` is enabled, then there is no need to enable `--cut_tail`, since the former is more aggressive.
+If `--cut_right` is enabled together with `--cut_front`, `--cut_front` will be performed first before `--cut_right` to avoid dropping whole reads due to the low quality starting bases.

-The size of sliding window can be specified with `-W, --cut_window_size`, and the mean quality requirement can be specified with `-M, --cut_mean_quality `.
+Please be noted that `--cut_front` will interfere deduplication for both PE/SE data, and `--cut_tail` will interfere deduplication for SE data, since the deduplication algorithms rely on the exact matchment of coordination regions of the grouped reads/pairs.

+If you don't set window size and mean quality threshold for these function respectively, `fastp` will use the values from `-W, --cut_window_size` and `-M, --cut_mean_quality `

 # base correction for PE data
 `fastp` perform `overlap analysis` for PE data, which try to find an overlap of each pair of reads.
 If an proper overlap is found, it can correct mismatched base pairs in overlapped regions of paired end reads, if one base is with high quality while the other is with ultra low quality.
 If a base is corrected, the quality of its paired base will be assigned to it so that they will share the same quality.